raphael-group/magi/README.md

 <a href="http://magi.cs.brown.edu"><img src="http://magi.cs.brown.edu/img/magiTitle.svg" width="200px" align="left" hspace="10" vspace="6"></a>

 **MAGI** is a platform for interactive visualization and collaborative annotation of combinations of genetic aberrations.
 MAGI allows users to upload their own private datasets and view and annotate them in combination with public datasets.
-MAGI is created and maintained by the [Raphael research group](http://compbio.cs.brown.edu) at Brown University.

 This repository contains the source code for MAGI.
 MAGI is written in [Node.js](http://nodejs.org/) with a [MongoDB](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) database.
 MAGI uses [D3](http://d3js.org/), [jQuery](http://jquery.com/), and [GD3](github.com/raphael-group/gd3) on the front-end.
 Below, we describe how to get a version of MAGI running on your personal machine.